aras-p/aras-p.hugo/content/blog/2018/01-school-in-cameroon.md

 For about a month I had this thought in the background, occasionally reading about various similar things.
-And then, because I'm generally a very unimaginative person with no original ideas, I just wrote an email to the same [Building Schools for Africa](http://www.schoolsforafrica.co.uk/) (BFSA) organization that Cliff has built his school with.
+And then, because I'm generally a very unimaginative person with no original ideas, I just wrote an email to the same [Building Schools for Africa](http://www.schoolsforafrica.co.uk/) (BSFA) organization that Cliff has built his school with.

 **Why?** Because it sounded like a good thing to do, and my understanding is that more accessible primary education & clean water are fairly effective ways of help.